Mos Eisley: Toys

-In 1978 the toy manufacturer Kenner Products released a Cantina Adventure Set as part of its range of Star Wars action figures.
+In 1978, the toy manufacturer Kenner Products released a Cantina Adventure Set as part of its range of Star Wars action figures.
 The playset consisted of a miniature plastic bar with a cardboard backdrop depicting various cantina creatures and an Imperial stormtrooper.
 A second version of the playset was brought to market in 1979, named the Creature Cantina Action Playset.

 In September 2020, LEGO Released a Master Builder Series (MBS) Mos Eisley Cantina (set number: 75290).
 It featured 3,187 pieces, 21 Minifigures and cost USD/EUR 349.99.

 Music releases

 The first piece of music from the Cantina scene was released in 1977 on the Star Wars Original Motion Picture Soundtrack, entitled simply "Cantina Band".
 Later CD re-releases of the soundtrack album included the second piece, which was titled "Cantina Band #2".
 The first "Cantina Band" number has since been retitled "Mad About Me".

 That same year, the record producer Meco released a space disco version of the Star Wars title theme and "Cantina Band" on his single "Star Wars Theme/Cantina Band".
-Since then, numerous popular cover versions and parodies have been released which feature the "Cantina Band" melody, including "Cantina Band" (1995) by the rock band Ash, as the B-side of their single "Girl From Mars"; "Digga Digga Doo" (2004) by the Asylum Street Spankers, from their 2004 album Mercurial;
+Since then, numerous popular cover versions and parodies have been released which feature the "Cantina Band" melody, including "Cantina Band" (1995) by the rock band Ash, as the B-side of their single "Girl from Mars"; "Digga Digga Doo" (2004) by the Asylum Street Spankers, from their 2004 album Mercurial;

-and "Cantina" (2007) by Voltaire from his album Ooky Spooky; A bluegrass version of the theme is heard during the bar scene in the 2011 film Paul, recorded by Syd Masters and The Swing Riders.
+and "Cantina" (2007) by Aurelio Voltaire from his album Ooky Spooky; A bluegrass version of the theme is heard during the bar scene in the 2011 film Paul, recorded by Syd Masters and The Swing Riders.

 Legacy

 In 1979, the cantina was the setting of a drunk driving PSA produced by the U.S. Department of Transportation's National Highway and Safety Administration.
 In the PSA, Muftak's friends help him stagger out of the cantina and the message "Friends Don't Let Friends Drive Drunk" is shown.

 In 2010, clothing company Adidas created a FIFA World Cup advertisement featuring electronic music duo Daft Punk, Snoop Dogg, David Beckham, and others inserted into a reimagined version of the 1977 scene.
+The ad won a Golden Pencil award at the 2011 One Show Interactive.